Trump claims ‘rigged election’ after some N.C. voters got two ballots. They can still only vote once.

 “We thought we had destroyed everything, pulled everything they had in front of them and reprinted the batch,” Mavromatis said.
 But some of the ballots made it into the mail, resulting in fewer than 500 voters getting two ballots, she said.

-But that doesn’t mean voters will be able to cast two ballots, which if done intentionally is a felony in North Carolina.
+That doesn’t mean voters will be able to cast two ballots, which if done intentionally is a felony in North Carolina.

 “In North Carolina, all absentees are considered provisional — they’re not counted until verified,” Mavromatis said.